finostro/isam_genMonteCarlo/README.md

 It uses python3, and its progressbar.
 To install in debian based linux distros:

-sudo apt-get install python3
+sudo apt-get install python3 python3-progressbar

-sudo apt-get install python3-progressbar
+it also uses isam, it assumes that the isam binary is somewhere in the search path.